alchemyplatform/aa-sdk/site/overview/demos.md

 ## Gasless Token Minting Demo

-This demo shows how to mint an ERC-20 token to a Light Account using Alchemy's Gas Manager to provide a gas-less minting experience.
+This demo shows how to mint an ERC-20 token to a Light Account using our Gas Manager to provide a gasless minting experience.

 [Try it out!](https://aa-simple-dapp.vercel.app/)